andrew/ultimate-awesome/README.md

 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-glasgow-tech](https://github.com/AddJam/awesome-glasgow-tech) - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 A collection of awesome things for the tech community in Glasgow.
 - [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.
+- [awesome-testcontainers](https://github.com/collabnix/awesome-testcontainers) - A Curated List of Testcontainers Resources.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
-- [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
 - [awesome-education-llm](https://github.com/geralt-targaryen/awesome-education-llm) - A curated list of LLM researches and applications in education.
 - [awesome-gno](https://github.com/gnoverse/awesome-gno) - Curated list of great gno.land resources by the community.
 - [awesome-real-world-adversarial-examples](https://github.com/lionelmessi6410/awesome-real-world-adversarial-examples) - 😎  A curated list of awesome real-world adversarial examples resources.